iam-pratap/Cloud-Cost-optimization/project.md

 Request ID
 105b7351-cb9a-46a2-ad59-f79ae25e30f0
 ```
-configuration to general configuration
+Go to configuration then general configuration

-default execution is 3 sec change it 10 sec
+Default execution is 3 sec and set this 3 sec to 10 sec and save it

+It is better to keep the execution time as small as possible because aws will charge you using this as a parameter like the lambda execution time is also one of the parameter for charging so make sure that you keep this time as less as possible.

-save it and depoloy and test
+Again save, deploy and test

-Output:
+Output should look like:

 ```
 Test Event Name